ollidiemaus/AutoPotion/README.md

 1. Install Addon
 2. Create a empty Macro called "HAMHealthPot"
-3. Move Macro to Button
+3. Move Macro to Button or Keybind it
 4. reload
 5. Profit!